 Samaritan now has over 250,000 members/families and shares over $27 million a month in medical needs.

 Step 2: Monthly & Yearly Member Obligations

 As a member, each month, you receive a notice of who to send your “share” to.
 The share is the monthly amount you send.
 For instance for our family, we pay $495/mo.
 Singles pay $220 and there are now even less expensive options where the individual is responsible for more of the costs.

-The share can be sent online or via mail and each month the share goes directly to a family or person who needs it.
+Each month the share goes directly to a family or person who needs it, via mail or online.
 Our kids like making cards to send along with the share.